Purington History, Family Crest & Coats of Arms

 Early Origins of the Purington family

+The surname Purington was first found in Cheshire at Partington, a township, in the parish of Bowdon, union of Altrincham, hundred of Bucklow.
 The place name dates back to at least 1220 when it was first listed as Pattingham.
 Literally, it means "homestead of the family or followers of a man called P(e)atta," from the Old English personal name + "inga" or "ing" + "ham."
 "This surname is well known in South Lancashire."

 "The Partingtons are best represented in the Manchester district.
 There is a Cheshire township thus called.
 There are also Partingtons in Worcestershire."

 Early History of the Purington family

 This web page shows only a small excerpt of our Purington research.
 Another 56 words (4 lines of text) are included under the topic Early Purington History in all our PDF Extended History products and printed products wherever possible.

 Purington Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Purington include Partington, Partingtone and others.

 Early Notables of the Purington family (pre 1700)